Frequently Asked Questions

 Equality Office at the University of Neuchatel

-Equality Office at the Universtiy of Geneva
+Equality Office at the University of Geneva

 Why is SW*IP CH necessary?

 Women* based in Switzerland, working in the academic field of philosophy are massively underrepresented, excluded, and made invisible on all levels of academia, in syllabi, and in the philosophical canon.
-Moreover, women* (not only in philosophy) suffer from explicit and implicit gender discrimination, micro-aggressions, sexual harassment and an abusive and discriminatory academic culture that causes them to drop out of the career pipeline of philosophy or academic ambitions at higher rates and can make their work lives unnecessarily challenging.
-Additionally, the philosophical work of women* historically has and still is undervalued, belittled or relegated out of the canon of philosophy.
-SW*IP CH’s mandate includes combating and ending the persistence of those conditions that enable and uphold these and structures for women* within the field of philosophy.
+Moreover, women* (not only in philosophy) suffer from explicit and implicit gender discrimination, micro-aggressions, sexual harassment, and an abusive and discriminatory academic culture that causes them to drop out of the career pipeline of philosophy or academic ambitions at higher rates and can make their work lives unnecessarily challenging.
+Additionally, the philosophical work of women* historically has and still is undervalued, belittled, or relegated out of the canon of philosophy.
+SW*IP CH’s mandate includes combating and ending the persistence of those conditions that enable and uphold toxic environments and structures for women* within the field of philosophy.

 Why does Switzerland need its own SW*IP?

 Even though there are a lot of similarities, for example, between the German and the Swiss academia, there are relevant differences (i.e. national and local funding structures and opportunities) that we can address more effectively as a Swiss-based association.
 This includes bridging the cultural-linguistic divides in Switzerland by establishing a local network of women* in philosophy and their allies.
 SW*IP CH cooperates with other branches of SWIP worldwide.

 Is SW*IP CH a political or philosophical association?

 SW*IP CH is a feminist association; therefore, it has a political orientation to end gender-based oppression in the field of philosophy, which we consider a broad philosophical and political orientation.

 Is it necessary to work on topics concerning feminist philosophy to become a member?